-Using zac bundle install command to install a bundle on a device also installs other bundles assigned to the device characters such as underscore(), dollar(\$), hash(#), or exclamation(!) followed by an alphanumeric value in its name, all the assigned bundles whose name contains the character followed by the alphanumeric value are also installed on the device.
+Using zac bundle install command to install a bundle on a device also installs other bundles assigned to the device

+Explanation: If you use the zac bundle-install command to install a bundle that contains characters such as underscore(), dollar(\$), hash(#), or exclamation(!) followed by an alphanumeric value in its name, all the assigned bundles whose name contains the character followed by the alphanumeric value are also installed on the device.